Louie Louie: Use in video games

-Early video games with chiptune versions of "Louie Louie" included California Games and Donkey Konga.
+Video game use began with chiptune versions of "Louie Louie" in California Games.
 Since its introduction in 1987, California Games has been ported to more than a dozen gaming platforms, resulting in multiple unique "Louie Louie" versions based on different or improved programmable sound generator (PSG) chips.
 "Back 2 Back", composed by Hideki Naganuma for Sonic Rush, borrows the "Louie Louie" riff for its main section.

-More recent rhythm action games featured individual artist versions including Rocksmith (Joan Jett), Just Dance (Iggy Pop), and Rocksmith 2014 (Motörhead).
+More recent rhythm action games featured individual artist versions including Donkey Konga (uncredited), Rocksmith (Joan Jett), Just Dance (Iggy Pop), and Rocksmith 2014 (Motörhead).

 Use in ringtones and apps

 "Louie Louie" has long been a popular downloadable ringtone, starting with early MIDI versions, then audio track excerpts, and then full audio tracks.
 Tom Cruise in Knight and Day (2010) used the Kingsmen version as a ringtone/movement reminder.

 In 2015 Microsoft Messenger introduced the Zya Ditty app which allowed users to create short text-to-autotune music videos using a library of pre-licensed songs including "Louie Louie" and others.